If you're thinking about selling your life insurance policy, there are a few things you should...

-Focusing more on potential gains of a move rather than perceived losses can help to manage the grief that will invariably accompany the transition.
+Focusing more on the potential gains of a move rather than perceived losses can help to manage the grief that will invariably accompany the transition.
 With technology today, staying in touch with family and friends is easier than ever.
 With a little effort, those connections can be maintained, easing the transition.

-Also, even though it is hard to break the ice sometimes, meeting new people can be a great relief for the feeling of unfamiliarity in a new environment.
+Also, even though it is hard to break the ice sometimes, meeting new people can be a great relief from the feeling of unfamiliarity in a new environment.
 It is often the case with senior living facilities that residents feel a sense of a shared experience of all "being in the same boat."

 Getting a Fix on Cost

 The real costs of the current living arrangement need to be calculated.
 This will serve as a basis for comparison with future living alternatives.
 The current cost analysis needs to be thorough.
-For example, it might be tempting to ignore the cost of groceries because, theoretically, the same grocery items purchased no matter where one lives.
+For example, it might be tempting to ignore the cost of groceries because, theoretically, the same grocery items are purchased no matter where one lives.
 However, the cost of living differs between localities.
 Failing to take a factor like this into account will result in an incomplete picture.